 A cystoscopy may be performed to assess your bladder.
 Having a cystoscopy entails a doctor or nurse looking into your bladder with a special thin telescope called a cystoscope.
 The cystoscope is passed into your bladder via your outlet for your urine (urethra).
 A cystoscopy which is done just to look into your bladder is usually carried out under local anaesthetic.

 More details about the different tests can be found in the separate individual condition leaflets, mentioned above.

-New guidance from the National Institute for Health and Care Excellence (NICE) has updated guidance on signs and symptoms of possible cancer and when people should be referred for investigation.
+Updated guidance from the National Institute for Health and Care Excellence (NICE) in September 2020 and January 2021 has updated guidance on signs and symptoms of possible cancer and when people should be referred for investigation.

-However, none of the guidance in relation to blood in the urine and bladder/kidney cancer has changed in this update.
+However, none of the guidance in relation to blood in the urine and bladder/kidney cancer has changed in these updates.

 Blood in urine treatment

 The treatment will obviously depend on the underlying cause for the blood in your urine.
 More information can be found in the separate individual leaflets on the various conditions that can cause blood in your urine.

 If no cause can be found then you should still report any further bleeding to your GP who may want to you to undergo more tests.
 You should not ignore any blood in your urine even if you have had normal tests in the past.